 Agriculture around the region is big business.
 So much so that it nearly accounted for $1 billion in business in Colusa County last year, according to the most recent crop report released by the Agricultural Commissioner’s Office.

-Colusa County’s unemployment rate improved in April compared to March, according to the latest figures released by the state Employment Development Department.
+The unemployment rate in Colusa County improved slightly in July compared to the month prior, according to the latest figures from the Employment Development Department.